Looking for an easy way to add Instagram hashtag feeds to WordPress?

 - Increased relevancy: Fresh and engaging hashtag feeds also demonstrate that your company is relevant and can respond to current industry trends.

-- More sales: Displaying your user-generated hashtag feed on your website helps boost your sales by showing positive social proof for your business.
+- More sales: Displaying your user-generated hashtag feed on your website helps boost your conversions by showing positive social proof for your business.

 Embedding hashtag feeds on your website can help your business achieve much more than displaying a feed of Instagram posts.

-With the right tools to help you implement your feeds, you can engage and entertain your visitors, boost your followers, and grow your business in a way that resonates with potential customers.
+With the right tools to help you, you can embed feeds to easily engage and entertain your visitors, boost your followers, and grow your business.

 Should You Add Instagram Feeds to WordPress Manually Without a Plugin?